mogproject/easy-timer/README.rst

 Quickstart
 ----------

-You can now try Easy Timer by typing only two command lines.
+You can now try Easy Timer by typing two command lines.

 ::